mostafaism1/cracking_the_coding_interview/Review.md

       - Is a tree that is both **full** and **complete**.
       - All nodes will be at the **same level**, and this level has the **maximum** number of nodes.

+2. Representation

+   - Since you can reach all nodes from the root node, all you need is a TreeNode.
+   - You do **not** need a Tree class that wraps the root node, it doesn't add any value or clarity.

-2. Binary Tree Traversal techniques.
+3. Binary Tree Traversal techniques.

    1. In-order.
 (Most common)
    2. Pre-order.